Inbursa-CEM/front-end/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-# Requerimiento para correr con el back
+# Requerimiento para correr con el back-end conectado

 Se debe tener un archivo .env que contenga la siguiente información